New Brunswick Real Estate Association

 Fredericton Employment Trends

-The unemployment rate in Fredericton was 6% as of March 2025, down 1.2% from the previous month.
+The unemployment rate in Fredericton was 6% as of May 2025, up 0.1% from the previous month.
 The unemployment rate stood 4.6% below the peak from June 2020 and is below the long-run average.

-There were 800 more full-time jobs in March 2025 compared to a month earlier.
-A loss of 600 part-time positions led to an increase of 200 total jobs in March.
+There were 500 fewer full-time jobs in May 2025 compared to a month earlier.
+Combined with a gain of 600 part-time positions, this led to an increase of 100 total jobs in May.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.